Back

 Early ministry

 After his conversion, Paul went to Damascus, where Acts 9 states he was healed of his blindness and baptized by Ananias of Damascus.
 Paul says that it was in Damascus that he barely escaped death.
 Paul also says that he then went first to Arabia, and then came back to Damascus.
-Paul's trip to Arabia is not mentioned anywhere else in the Bible, and some suppose he actually traveled to Mount Sinai for meditations in the desert.
+Paul's trip to Arabia is not mentioned anywhere else in the Bible, although it has been theorized that he traveled to Mount Sinai for meditations in the desert.
 He describes in Galatians how three years after his conversion he went to Jerusalem.
 There he met James and stayed with Simon Peter for 15 days.
 Paul located Mount Sinai in Arabia in Galatians 4:24–25.

 Paul asserted that he received the Gospel not from man, but directly by "the revelation of Jesus Christ".
 He claimed almost total independence from the Jerusalem community (possibly in the Cenacle), but agreed with it on the nature and content of the gospel.
 He appeared eager to bring material support to Jerusalem from the various growing Gentile churches that he started.
 In his writings, Paul used the persecutions he endured to avow proximity and union with Jesus and as a validation of his teaching.